 The holiday season is when we bring out all of our shiny, glistening decorations, yummiest food, and glowing candles.
 Unfortunately, our pets love shiny, glowing, yummy things too, and they’ll make every effort to topple your tree and eat your fruitcake if you’re not careful.

 We’ve covered many of the common holiday decorations and foods you can protect this season in this holiday pet safety guide.
-Follow these tips and you can protect your fragile decorations, have guests over, and not worry about your pet ingesting something that doesn’t make them feel very merry.
+Follow these tips and you can protect your fragile decorations and not worry about your pet ingesting something that doesn’t make them feel very merry.

 Pet-Proofing Your Christmas Tree